 Recreational fishing is popular in Queensland.
 The results of the 2013–14 state wide and regional recreational fishing survey report that recreational fishing continues to be a popular activity; however the participation rate has dropped from 17 per cent in 2010 to 15 per cent in 2013.
 In the 12 months prior to November 2013 approximately 700,000 Queenslanders went recreational fishing (QDAFF 2015).
 Total expenditure in the sector is estimated to be between $350 million and $420 million in 2008–09 (DEEDI 2009).
 The tropical waters of Queensland are also a key area for tourism, attracting anglers from around the world and Australia.
 Popular target species include crabs, prawns and a range of finfish species including cods and groupers, coral trout, redthroat emperor, rosy snapper, and mackerel.
 For freshwater activity some key species caught include barramundi, eels, silver perch, and yabby and blueclaw crayfish.

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Townsville region was approximately 7,300 hectares.
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the Townsville region was 5,000 hectares, comprised almost completely of softwood plantations.
 The main softwood species planted is Caribbean pine (Pinus caribaea).

-In 2011, there were approximately 4.3 million hectares of native forests in the Townsville region, comprised mainly of Eucalypt medium woodland (3.0 million hectares), Acacia (342,500 hectares), Eucalypt low woodland (233,700 hectares), Eucalypt medium open (217,100 hectares) and Rainforest (184,200 hectares) forest types.
-Approximately 3.4 million hectares of the native forests are leasehold forests, 452,100 hectares are privately owned, 289,900 hectares are in nature conservation reserves and 32,500 hectares are multiple-use public forest available for timber production.
+In 2011, there were 4.3 million hectares of native forests in the Townsville region, comprised mainly of Eucalypt medium woodland (3.0 million hectares), Acacia (342,500 hectares), Eucalypt low woodland (233,700 hectares), Eucalypt medium open (217,100 hectares) and Rainforest (184,200 hectares) forest types.
+There were 3.4 million hectares of native forests were leasehold forests, 452,100 hectares were privately owned, 289,900 hectares were in nature conservation reserves and 32,500 hectares are multiple-use public forest available for timber production.
 Major timber processing industries are located in Townsville and Ayr.

 Areas of native forest, by tenure, Townsville region